Mysterious cold case murder of upstate New York mother Cathy Krauseneck on ‘Dateline’ - NewsBreak

 ANDREA CANNING: Did you think that maybe James just ended up taking her to the doctor?

-GLORIA WINKOWSKI: By 5 o’clock I figured, “Oh, he musta taken her.”Things to do in Dayton and the Miami Valley: Jan.
-19-22
+GLORIA WINKOWSKI: By 5 o’clock I figured, “Oh, he musta taken her.”Ohio House ex-speaker’s trial in $60M bribery probe to begin

 That’s around the time James Krauseneck arrived back home, only to make a horrific discovery.
 He ran to the house across the street where a neighbor called 9-1-1.